-- departments and agencies such as Department of Finance, Department of Defence, Australian Broadcasting Corporation, Special Broadcasting Service, Australian Film Commission and CSIRO; - Commonwealth Government unincorporated enterprises that provide goods and services to the Australian Commonwealth Government and/or to the public for free or at prices that are not economically significant (e.g. government employee cafeterias, munitions factories); - non-profit institutions (NPIs) controlled and mainly financed (other than by grants) by the Commonwealth Government; - Commonwealth Government quasi-corporations that sell their output, at near market prices, exclusively to other government units (e.g. government printers and defence force housing schemes); and - public universities.

-- government trading enterprises such as Australia Post.
-Report these under Commonwealth Government non-financial corporations, state, territory and local government non-financial corporations or financial institutions as appropriate; and - departments of the state and territory governments.
-Report these as state, territory and local general government; - the RBA and Commonwealth Government financial institutions such as Australian Industry Development Corporation and Export Finance and Insurance Corporation.
-Report these under financial institutions as appropriate; and - NPIs credited for philanthropic purposes that are financed mainly from donations or government grants.
+It includes all central borrowing authorities established by state and territory governments.
+Commonwealth General Government Means Australian Commonwealth Government departments and agencies whose principal function is to provide non-market goods and services, principally financed by taxes, for free or at a price well below the cost of production.
+These entities regulate economic activity, maintain law and order and redistribute income and wealth by means of transfers.
+It includes: departments and agencies such as Department of Finance, Department of Defence, Australian Broadcasting Corporation, Special Broadcasting Service, Australian Film Commission and CSIRO; Commonwealth Government unincorporated enterprises that provide goods and services to the Australian Commonwealth Government and/or to the public for free or at prices that are not economically significant (e.g. government employee cafeterias, munitions factories); non-profit institutions (NPIs) controlled and mainly financed (other than by grants) by the Commonwealth Government; Commonwealth Government quasi-corporations that sell their output, at near market prices, exclusively to other government units (e.g. government printers and defence force housing schemes); and public universities.
+It excludes: government trading enterprises such as Australia Post.
+Report these under Commonwealth Government non-financial corporations, state, territory and local government non-financial corporations or financial institutions as appropriate; and departments of the state and territory governments.
+Report these as state, territory and local general government; the RBA and Commonwealth Government financial institutions such as Australian Industry Development Corporation and Export Finance and Insurance Corporation.
+Report these under financial institutions as appropriate; and NPIs credited for philanthropic purposes that are financed mainly from donations or government grants.
 Report these under community service organisations.